ormeiry/The-Way-I-See-JavaScript/data-types/array.md

   let itemLength = item.length;
   // We get the strings length
   // if it's 2, the expression below will be true
-  // and we will get back the current item. return itemLength === 2;
+  // and the current item will be stored in the --founItem--. return itemLength === 2;
 });

 // It is important to understand that unlike the
 // --filter-- method, we don't get an array of
 // all the matching items.
 As soon as the --find--
-// method finds an item that fits, it stops imidiatly
+// method finds an item that fits, it stops immediately
 // and returns it and only it.
 The "is" inside the array
-// also meets the condition, but will be never reached.
+// also meets the condition but will be never reached.
 ```